AXIS: Efficient Human-Agent-Computer Interaction with API-First LLM-Based Agents: Related Work

 \subsection{Agent Operating System}

-The LLM-based agents discussed in Section~\ref{sec:llm-basedguiagent} are usually designed to work within a narrow environment such as a specific application or web page which limits their applicability in general computer tasks that often involves cross-application collaboration.
-For example, a simple task ``\textit{Create a report with docs under the Presentation folder and send it to Jack.}'' requires multiple steps with multiple applications to complete: read all docs, summarize key contexts, compose a report with a word processing application like Microsoft Word, and draft an email with attached report using an email client like Outlook, and sent it to the recipient Jack.
-To support the completion of complex tasks with minimal human interventions, emerging works have explored the possibility of developing an operating system (OS) fully supported by LLMs.
-Works like AIOS~\cite{mei2024aios} and OS-Copilot~\cite{wu2024copilot} propose an OS-level agent that can effectively interact with the OS and a vast number of third-party applications in completing complex tasks.
-OSWorld~\cite{xie2024osworld} and AndroidWorld~\cite{rawles2024androidworld} also provide benchmarks for evaluating the performance of multimodal agents with diverse tasks and cross-application workflows across various OS.
-In the industry, commercial Agent OS such as Apple Intelligence~\cite{appleintelligence}, Copilot+PC~\cite{copilotPC}, HarmonyOS~\cite{harmonyOS}, and MagicOS~\cite{magicOS}, are evolving to be more accessible and productive for customers with the potential of leading a new era of HCI.
-A common approach adopted by existing Agent OS is to divide complex into sub-tasks and assign them to individual applications.
-However, for each sub-task, the LLM-based agents still rely on human-like interactions such as UI clicking and swiping for completion, which can be inefficient compared to API calls.
-Moreover, when the LLM-based UI is processing the task, the control is taken over from the user by the LLM-based agent.
+To support the completion of complex tasks with minimal human interventions, emerging works have explored the possibility of developing an agent operating system (Agent OS) fully supported by LLMs~\cite{mei2024aios,wu2024copilot,zhang2024vision,xie2024osworld,rawles2024androidworld}.
+In the industry, commercial Agent OSes~\cite{appleintelligence,copilotPC,harmonyOS,magicOS} are evolving to become more accessible and productive for customers with the potential of leading a new era of HCI.
+Existing Agent OSes typically divide complex tasks into sub-tasks and assign them to applications.
+However, LLM-based agents still rely on human-like UI interactions, such as clicking and swiping, which are less efficient than API calls.
+Additionally, when processing a task, the LLM-based UI takes control away from the user.